simp/simp-doc/docs/help/FAQ/Rsync.rst

 Where are the rsync files?
 --------------------------

-SIMP disributes the rsync materials in the ``simp-rsync`` rpm, which installs a file tree in ``/var/simp/environments/simp/rsync``.
+SIMP distributes the rsync materials in the ``simp-rsync`` rpm, which installs a file tree in ``/var/simp/environments/simp/rsync``.
 These directories are shared by the ``simp::server::rsync_shares`` class, which is included on the SIMP server if the ``simp_options::rsync`` catalyst is enabled.